A photonic which-path entangler based on longitudinal cavity-qubit coupling

-In the absence of driving at the input port [$u(t)=0$], the longitudinal interaction $\propto \tilde{g}_z(t)$ displaces the cavity vacuum into a finite-amplitude coherent state for $s=1$.
-A similar effect is studied in Ref.~\onlinecite{didier2015fast} to design a fast quantum non-demolition (QND) qubit readout.
-The displacement of the cavity vacuum due to the interaction $\propto \tilde{g}_z(t)$ can be canceled exactly for all times, conditioned on the qubit being in state $\ket{1}$, by ensuring that the incident waveform matches the envelope of the coupling modulation, $\sqrt{\kappa_1}\alpha_0 u(t)=\tilde{g}_z(t)$.
-Because the input state is a coherent state [and coherent states are eigenstates of $r_{\mathrm{in}}(t)$], there are no fluctuations about the average dynamics $u(t)$.
-The cavity drive therefore amounts to a classical time-varying parameter that can be canceled exactly.
-Evidence of such destructive interference was recently observed experimentally in Ref.~\onlinecite{corrigan2022longitudinal}, where it was attributed to the presence of a longitudinal cavity-qubit coupling.
-For a non-coherent-state input, however, fluctuations about the average dynamics, as would arise for, e.g., a thermal, squeezed, or Fock state, would lead to imperfect shot-by-shot cancellation for $s=1$.
+The displacement of the cavity vacuum due to the interaction $\propto \tilde{g}_1(t)$ can therefore be canceled exactly, conditioned on the qubit being in state $\ket{1}$, by ensuring that $\sqrt{\kappa_1}\alpha_0u(t)=\Tilde{g}_1(t)$.
+Destructive interference then precludes a transfer of photons to the output transmission line, leading to perfect reflection of the input field.
+Evidence of such destructive interference was recently observed experimentally in Ref.~\onlinecite{corrigan2022longitudinal}, where a modulated longitudinal coupling and a cavity drive were both generated with a common voltage source (acting as a common phase reference).
+Because the input state is a coherent state [and coherent states are eigenstates of $r_{\mathrm{in},1}(t)$], there are no quantum fluctuations about the average dynamics $\braket{r_{\mathrm{in},1}}_t=\alpha_0 u(t)$.
+For a non-ideal input, however, fluctuations about the average ($\alpha_0\rightarrow\alpha_0+\delta\alpha$) lead to imperfect cancellation for $s=1$.

 For a cavity that is initially empty, we have $\braket{a}_0=0$.
 Integrating the quantum Langevin equation [Eq.~\eqref{langevin}] with this initial condition gives